What Is CPM? Definition, Formula, Examples, and When to Use It

 CPM1,000 ImpressionsBrand awareness, large audiencePredictable costs, broad reachDoes not guarantee user interaction

-CPASpecific user action (purchase, sign-up, etc.)Conversions, sales, sign-upsHigh return on investment, cost-effective for conversionsOften requires detailed targeting and optimization
+CPASpecific user action (purchase, sign-up, etc.)Conversions, sales, sign-upsPay only for completed actions, performance-focusedOften requires detailed targeting and optimization

 Run CPM, CPC, or CPA ad campaigns at HilltopAds